snbarnesaz/snbarnesaz.github.io/README.md

-This is my readme file but not in markup
+This is my readme file in markup